China CITIC Financial Asset Management: Trial and execution of Lai Xiaomin

 In April 2018, the Central Commission for Discipline Inspection, and the National Supervisory Commission launched an investigation into possible "serious violations of discipline and laws" of Lai Xiaomin, the Chairman of China Huarong Asset Management, and the Chinese Communist Party Committee Secretary for Huarong.
 As Huarong's Party Secretary, he emphasized in 2015 that during the operation of China Huarong Asset Management, the Chinese Communist Party (CCP) committee inside the company should play a central role, and party members should play an exemplary role.
 On 15 October 2018, Lai Xiaomin was expelled from the CCP.
 On 11 August 2020, the No. 2 Intermediate People's Court of Tianjin opened a public hearing on the case of bribery, corruption, and bigamy of Lai Xiaomin.
 The indictment alleges that Lai Xiaomin accepted 1.788 billion yuan in bribes, and illegally occupied public funds 25.13 million Yuan.
 On 5 January 2021, Lai was found guilty of receiving 1.79 billion yuan ($277.3 million) in bribes and bigamy and was sentenced to death without reprieve for bribery, embezzlement, and bigamy.
 His private assets were seized as well.
 The sentence was carried out on 29 January 2021.
+In 2025, general manager Bai Tianhui was also sentenced to death and executed for taking bribes during the same period as Lai.